conix-center/smart-cities-demo/conf/BrokerSetup.md

 Create a root wave entity

-Create a data ingester wave entity, and grant it root read permissions.
+Run the data ingester, copy its hash, and grant it read permissions from the root

 Create a registration wave entity, and grant it root read,write permissions.